Differential operator: Invariant differential operator

+An invariant differential operator is a differential operator that is also an invariant operator (e.g., commutes with a group action).

 Bidifferential operator

 A differential operator acting on two functions $D(g,f)$ is called a bidifferential operator.
-The notion appears, for instance, in an associative algebra structure on a deformation quantization of a Possion algebra.
+The notion appears, for instance, in an associative algebra structure on a deformation quantization of a Poisson algebra.

+Microdifferential operator

+A microdifferential operator is a type of operator on an open subset of a cotangent bundle, as opposed to an open subset of a manifold.
+It is obtained by extending the notion of a differential operator to the cotangent bundle.